 Each spring, a nationwide high school arts competition is sponsored by the Members of the House of Representatives.

-The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
+The Congressional Art Competition began in 1982 to provide an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

-2014 CONGRESSIONAL ART COMPETITION RULES AND REGULATIONS
+CONGRESSIONAL ART COMPETITION RULES AND REGULATIONS

 The competition is open to high school students only.
 Exceptions may be made for schools that have 7th through 12th grades on one campus.

 Artwork must be two-dimensional.

 Each piece can be no larger than 28” x 28” x 4” (28 inches high, 28 inches wide, and 4 inches deep), including the frame.
 If your artwork is selected as the winning piece, it will be required to be framed and must still adhere to the size guidelines.